 Fairtrade International also helped introduce a Youth Inclusive Community Based Monitoring and Remediation (YICBMR) System on Child Labour.
 The system was developed together with the sugar cane producers themselves to establish a self-governing system to detect and respond to child labour on a continuous and improving basis.

-Both the Fairtrade system and ASR Group have exacting standards on workers’ rights and child labour, and the audit’s discovery of child labour shows that those standards are being continuously and robustly enforced.
+Both the Fairtrade system and ASR Group have exacting standards on workers’ rights and child labour.
+The audit’s discovery in 2016 of child labour shows that those standards are being continuously and robustly enforced.
 Child labour is addressed at the source with a long-term solution.
 Working with Fairtrade means that ASR Group know that any issues in their supply chain in Belize can be tackled in a responsible way.

 - the engagement and training provided by Fairtrade International

 - visits to communities where the YICBMR approach was implemented